hassanelsokkary/create-eks-cluster-terraform/README.md

 # create-eks-cluster-terraform
-Terraform code to create an EKS cluster.
+Terraform code to create an EKS cluster on AWS.

 # Usage
 1- Export your AWS access key id and secret key as this example: <br/>